 Language about causal relationships manifests in generalization.
 The utterance \enquote{Fire causes smoke} relates to \enquote{This fire caused this smoke} in a way analogous to how \enquote{John runs} relates to \enquote{John ran yesterday}.
 We explore this hypothesis in our third case study: causal language or \emph{causals} (e.g., \enquote{A causes B}).

-The problem of \emph{causal induction}---knowing that one thing causes another---has been studied extensively in human psychology (Cheng, 1997; Cheng \& Npvick, 1992; Griffiths \& Tenenbaum, 2005, 2009).
+The problem of \emph{causal induction}---knowing that one thing causes another---has been studied extensively in human psychology (Cheng, 1997; Cheng \& Novick, 1992; Griffiths \& Tenenbaum, 2005, 2009).
 Classically, this is cast as a problem of inducing an unobservable relation (\emph{type causation}) from observable events or contingency data.
-We take a different approaching, examining \emph{type causation} by the language used to describe it (e.g., \enquote{A causes B}).
+We take a different approach, examining \emph{type causation} by the language used to describe it (e.g., \enquote{A causes B}).
 We explore the idea that such language conveys a generalization about \emph{token} or \emph{actual causation} (e.g., \enquote{A caused B, in this instance}) and that our theory of the language of generalizations extends in a natural way to describe \emph{causal language}.
 Ascribing causation to an individual event (\emph{token or actual causation}) is itself a complex, inferential process (e.g., depending on counterfactual reasoning; Gerstenberg, Goodman, Lagnado, \& Tenenbaum, 2015), which we do not try to model here.

-In this paper, we posit that prevalence priors are a mediating representation between abstract conceptual structure and generalizations in language.
+In this paper, we posit that prevalence priors are a mediating representation between abstract conceptual structure and the language of generalization.
 In this last set of experiments, we explicitly test the relationship between the prevalence priors and endorsements of generalizations about causes by manipulating the priors.